 - ~1/4 cup grated Manchego or other Mexican cheese (such as Cotija or Pepperjack)

-- In the meantime, make avocado crema by mixing 1/2 a ripe avocado, 1/4 cup light sour cream and a bit of lime juice until creamy and smooth.
+In the meantime, make avocado crema by mixing 1/2 a ripe avocado, 1/4 cup light sour cream and a bit of lime juice until creamy and smooth (amounts as original recipe is written // adjust if altering batch size).
 Refrigerate until potato boats are ready to serve.